p-DG cyclotomic nilHecke algebras: Two-tensor quiver Schur algebra

-Suppose $s=s_i \cdots s_b$.
-The corresponding filling of the partition must have boxes labeled $1,2, \ldots, i-1$ each moved at least one to the left from their original positions as prescribed by the standard filling of $\lambda$.
+The tableau $\mf{s}$ of $\mu$ must have boxes labeled $1,2, \ldots, i-1$ each moved at least one to the left from their original positions as prescribed by the standard filling of $\lambda$ since $b+1$ will be moved to the left of the bar in \eqref{stdfillingoflambda}.
 Note that if $i=1$ nothing needs to be moved.
 Now one calculates